romanzaikin/BurpExtension/README.md

 3) Decrypt outgoing data, to decrypt outgoing data you have to take it from `AesCbcEncrypt` function in list format.
 4) Encrypt outgoing data, after the extension encrypt the data back you have to put it back via the console.

-you can use the following helper function to do that:
+you can do that using the following helper function:

 ```
 function str2unit8(str) {